hayj/WebCrawler/README.md

 ## Others callbacks

  * **beforeAjaxSleepCallback and afterAjaxSleepCallback**: See `hjwebbrowser.browser.Browser` from [WebBrowser](https://github.com/hayj/WebBrowser/) for more information.
- * **pipCallback**: This callback is useful to use piped Browser when your returned values in *crawlingCallback*.
+ * **pipCallback**: This callback is useful to use *piped browsers* when your returned values in *crawlingCallback*.
 It allow you to keep a browser across multiple pages.
-It is actually in beta.
-With piped browser you can also set *notUniqueUrlsGetter* to give not unique url (for example in the case you start on a "search page" and you want to continue browsing, or when you want to log in...
+It is actually in beta but works in most cases.
+When using *piped browsers* you can also set *notUniqueUrlsGetter* to give not unique urls (for example in the case you start on a "search page" and you want to continue browsing, or when you want to log in...)
  * **beforeGetCallback**: Receive the browser, do something with it before the `get` of the url.

 ## Others